 No ground equipment shall be permitted; and

 Application Procedures.
-Applications for administrative permits shall be made on the appropriate forms to the Director consistent with the requirements of this Chapter.
-Applications requesting any information that is prohibited by federal or State law under the applicable circumstance shall be deemed inapplicable to the subject application.
+Applications for Administrative Permits shall be made on the appropriate forms to the Director consistent with the requirements of this Chapter.
+Applications requesting any information that is prohibited by Federal or State law under the applicable circumstance shall be deemed inapplicable to the subject application.

-The applicant shall submit along with its completed application form:
+General Application Requirements.
+Applicant shall submit along with its completed application form:

 Certified structural analysis as required in the General Requirements of this Chapter;

 All other information necessary to show compliance with the applicable requirements of this Chapter.

 Additional Information May Be Required.
 In reviewing an application, the Director may require the applicant to provide additional information, including technical studies, to the extent permitted by applicable law.
 An application shall not be deemed complete until satisfaction of all application requirements and submission of all requested information as provided herein.

-Decision and Findings Required.
+Decision And Findings Required.
 A decision shall be contemporaneously accompanied by substantial evidence supporting the decision, which shall be made a part of the written record of the meeting at which a final decision on the application is rendered.
-Evidence shall be under oath and may be submitted with the application or thereafter, or presented during the public hearing by the applicant or others.
+Evidence shall be under oath and may be submitted with the application or thereafter or presented during the public hearing by the applicant or others.

 Findings Required.
-In addition to the determinations or limitations specified herein and by the applicable provisions of Section 420.020 of this Zoning Code for the consideration of special use permits, no special use permit shall be approved by the Board of Aldermen unless findings in the affirmative are made that the following conditions exist:
+In addition to the determinations or limitations specified herein and by the applicable provisions of Section 420.020 of this Zoning Code for the consideration of Special Use Permits, no Special Use Permit shall be approved by the Board of Aldermen unless findings in the affirmative are made that the following conditions exist:

-That the design of the wireless communications facilities, including ground layout, maximally reduces visual degradation and otherwise complies with provisions and intent of this Chapter;
+That the design of the Wireless Communications Facilities, including ground layout, maximally reduces visual degradation and otherwise complies with provisions and intent of this Chapter;

 That the design is visually compatible with the area, will not distract from the view of the surrounding area, is maximally concealed or blended in with the environment, and will not adversely affect property values;